galissia/galissia.neocities.org/README.txt

-This is a repository for my original website layout. found at https://galissia.neocities.org/
+This is a repository for my original website layout. current site found at https://galissia.neocities.org/